 Initially, in his guise as The Great Healer, only Davros’ head was seen.
 He was positioned in a glass tank located in the centre of his lair.
 In the story, it transpires that this is a decoy, and the real Davros appears at the climax of the tale.
 Once again Terry Molloy played the Daleks’ creator.

 One of the grizzlier elements of the story called for the new Daleks to be grown from humans.
 These Daleks would be incubated within a glass Dalek.
 The idea of a Dalek with glass elements was first mooted in 1963 but dropped due to budget issues.
 The glass Dalek in Revelation of the Daleks was in fact realised using perspex and the embryo elements were housed inside to help hide certain parts of the actor’s body.
 The manufacture of the perspex sections was out-sourced to R Denny & Co in Netherwood Road, a local company in Shepherd’s Bush.
 Denny’s were responsible for many BBC props made in perspex, including a Blue Peter ship and the “Arena” letters in a bottle for the title sequence of Arena1.
 The ‘solid’ white Dalek sections were specially made by John Brace in the SFX department and slotted in via the rear.
-A vacuum-formed version was used when it was destroyed.
+A vacuum-formed version of the prop was used when it was destroyed.